hexaitos/theriodex/README.md

 # Acknowledgements
 I want to thank the folk behind [PokeAPI](https://github.com/PokeAPI/pokeapi) and [Veekun's Pokédex](https://github.com/veekun/pokedex) who are responsible for the data in this repository's database.

+A special thanks also to all my partners – who are way better at programming and database queries than I am – for helping me out a lot and answering my questions and giving helpful tips.
+I definitely would not have been able to get as far with this project if it hadn't been for them.
+Thanks 🩵

 # Copyright notice
 Pokémon and Pokémon character names are trademarks of Nintendo.
 The rest of this project is licensed under the [3-Clause BSD Licence](https://opensource.org/license/bsd-3-clause).